-These buttermilk pancakes and light and fluffy, and absolutely delicious with lots of butter and maple syrup.
+These wonderful buttermilk pancakes and light and fluffy, and absolutely delicious with lots of butter and maple syrup.
 Make these pancakes for your weekend family breakfast.

 - 2 cups all-purpose flour